adebsa2401/BlogApp/README.md

 # 📖 Blog App <a name="about-project"></a>

 **Blog App** is a simple blog app that allows users to create posts and add them to a feed.
-Users can also comment on posts and like them.
+Users can also comment like or delete a posts.

 ## 🛠 Built With <a name="built-with"></a>